ciarangray0/GAA-Video-Analysis/TECHNICAL_OVERVIEW.md

 | How does GPU inference work? | `gpu_inference/OVERVIEW.md` |
 | What endpoints exist and what do they return? | `APP_ENDPOINTS.md`, this document §7 |
 | How is state managed in the frontend? | `OVERVIEW.md` (frontend), `pages/INDEX.md` |

-### Common Gotchas

-1. **Coordinate system confusion.** Always check whether a position is in image pixels, pitch-canvas pixels, or pitch meters.
-The debug coordinate table in ResultsViewer (visible in the UI) shows all three for the current frame.

-2. **H matrix direction.** All Hs map image → canvas, not canvas → image.
-If you need the inverse mapping, use `np.linalg.inv(H)`.

-3. **JSON string keys.** Frame indices are stored as string keys in JSON (`"0"`, `"25"`, etc.) but as integer keys in Python dicts. `_deserialize_H` handles the conversion; don't assume integer keys when loading from disk.

-4. **Class name strings.** The YOLO model class names contain typos (`"Refree-lablers"`, `"GAA-player-lablers"`) that must match exactly.
-Do not "fix" these.

-5. **Smoothing applied to all frames.** The SG filter is intentionally applied to detected frames as well as interpolated gaps.
-Reverting this causes jitter at anchor frames.

-6. **Re-pinning after smoothing.** After applying SG smoothing to H elements, anchor frames must be re-pinned exactly (`per_frame_H[A] = anchor_homographies[A]`).
-If you skip this, anchor frames are slightly perturbed by the smoothing polynomial.

-7. **`outline` vs `border` on annotation canvas.** Any CSS property that affects the border-box width/height of the annotation canvas (including `padding` and `border`) will corrupt click coordinate conversion.
-Only `outline` is safe.